 Healthy, well-hydrated workers are great news for your bottom line.
 Sickness absenteeism costs US businesses an average of $1,685 per employee, per year – that’s $225 billion in total.
 Employees who work through illness are equally bad for business, costing employers about $150 billion to $250 billion annually.

 By contrast, a 5-gallon refillable water cooler bottle of spring water costs around $17.
 You do the math.

 MIT researchers who studied the impact of workplace socializing found that people who spent more time chatting around the water cooler had a stronger personal network of company contacts.
 Astonishingly, one study found that workers whose personal network was in the top third were more than 10% more productive in their jobs.

+The moral of the story?
 Health + happiness + collaboration - illness and injury costs = productivity